 The Assessment Office maintains an inventory of all parcels in the Town of Perinton in order to establish an assessed value for the equitable distribution of property taxes.
-All properties are currently assessed at 100% of market value.

 In accordance with rules and regulations set forth in New York Real Property Tax Law, the Town of Perinton participates in an annual assessment program.
 Annual reassessment involves the systematic analysis of all properties in the municipality each year to determine if they reflect current market values and making adjustments where necessary.
 Assessment changes may also be made due to change in use, and/or issuance of a building permit for new construction or demolition.